Let a Professional Property Manager handle your rental property.

 Handling repairs and maintenance with skilled, licensed vendors.

-First, make a list of potential property managers.
+First, you’ll need to make a list of potential property managers.

-Here are 11 questions that you should ask your prospective property manager:
+There are 11 things you should keep in mind when speaking with a prospective property manager:

-1. Does the agency have a dedicated property management department and how many staff will be looking after my property?
+The agency should have a dedicated property management department.
+You should also know how many staff will be looking after the property.

 Ensure that your agent has a dedicated property management department.